nguyensjsu/fa19-202-firebirds/README.md

 3. **Prathamesh Karve**

-A. Implemented Level Strategy Pattern
+* Implemented Level Strategy Pattern

-B. Added design notes for Observer and Strategy pattern
+* Added design notes for Observer and Strategy pattern

-C. Added class diagrams for Observer and Strategy pattern
+* Added class diagrams for Observer and Strategy pattern

-D. Helped in maintaining readme documentation
+* Helped in maintaining readme documentation

-E. Added sounds for the game and ad video
+* Added sounds for the game and ad video
+* Implemented different types of aliens

 4. **Mayura Dhivya Nehruji**
 A. UI revamp  from the initial mockup.